leulyk/alx-low_level_programming/0x0F-function_pointers/README.md

-This folder contains solutions to exercises on function pointers.
+# This project is for learning function pointers in C.